 Why Jacob’s Well Is One Of The Most Alluring Diving Spots — And The Most Dangerous

-See why divers can't resist Texas' Jacob's Well, despite the fatalities and near-death experiences.
+See why divers can't resist the underwater caves at Jacob's Well in Texas, despite the fatalities and near-death experiences.

 Despite Being A Renowned Mathematician, Kurt Gödel Starved Himself Out Of Paranoia